mtainfotech/PatternRepeatFinder/README.md

 INPUT

-	The RefSeq Reference Genome Annotation latest version in ggf format can be downloaded from NCBI website or click at following link: https://www.ncbi.nlm.nih.gov/genome/guide/human/
+	1. The **RefSeq Reference Genome Annotation** latest version in ggf format can be downloaded from NCBI website or click at following link: https://www.ncbi.nlm.nih.gov/genome/guide/human/ CAUTION!
+Download human genome in **gff format only**.

-	CAUTION!
-Download human genome in gff format only.
+	The **chromosome wise sequence data in fasta format** can be downloaded from https://www.ncbi.nlm.nih.gov/genome/?term=human+genome

-	The chromosome wise data can be downloaded from https://www.ncbi.nlm.nih.gov/genome/?term=human+genome Download Chromosome wise human genome files and put into the directory and rename each sequence file with header chromosome number of fasta sequence file e.g. Human_genome/NC_000001.fasta
+	Download Chromosome wise human genome files and put into the directory and rename each sequence file with header chromosome number of fasta sequence file e.g. Human_genome/NC_000001.fasta
 		          NC_000002.fasta
 	CAUTION!
 Chromosome sequences in fasta format only are acceptable.

 	The results will be automatically saved chromosome wise at following location: